articles

 “He is.”

-He asks: “When you marry in Austria, will the woman marry into the man’s family or will the man marry into the woman’s family?”
+He asks: “When you marry in Austria, does the woman marry into the man’s family, or does the man marry into the woman’s family?”

-I reply: “I’m not sure what it was like in the past, but nowadays it’s neither nor.”
+I reply: “I’m not sure what it was like in the past, but nowadays, it’s neither.”

-He tells me: “In China, the woman traditionally married into the husband’s family.”
+He tells me: “In China, the woman traditionally marries into the husband’s family.”

-I answer him: “The other way around is probably quite rare all around the world.”
+I answer: “The other way around is probably quite rare all around the world.”

 He inquires: “What’s your Chinese last name?”